EDI-Systems/M5P01_Prokaron/README.md

 |Tricore        |Rarely used           |Use more popular Cortex-M and RISC-Vs                                        |
 |MB91460        |Rarely used           |Use more popular Cortex-M and RISC-Vs                                        |

+&ensp;&ensp;This RTOS focuses on microcontrollers and will never support microprocessors.
+Multi-core support is also considered out of scope, because most multi-core microcontrollers are not symmetric, and have neither atomic instructions nor no cache coherency; even if RMP would support them, they pose challenges for unaware programmers.
+For multi-core microcontrollers, it is recommended to boot one RMP instance on each core, and the different instances may communicate with each other through Inter-Processor Interrupts (IPIs).

 ## Getting Started

-&ensp;&ensp;These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+&ensp;&ensp;These instructions will get you a copy of the project up and running on your board for development and testing purposes.

 ### Prerequisites

-&ensp;&ensp;You need **_Cortex-M or RISC-V or MIPS or MSP430_** microcontroller development kits to run the system.
-This RTOS focuses on value-line MCUs and do not concentrate on high-end MCUs or MPUs.
+&ensp;&ensp;You need a microcontroller development kit containing on of the chips above to run the system.
+STM32 Nucleo boards and MSP430 Launchpad boards are recommended.
 Do not use QEMU to test the projects because they do not behave correctly in many scenarios.

-&ensp;&ensp;If you don't have a development board, a **_x86-based Linux port_** of RMP is also available.
+&ensp;&ensp;If you don't have a development board, a **x86-based Linux port** of RMP is also available.
 However, running RMP on top of linux uses the [ptrace](https://en.wikipedia.org/wiki/Ptrace) system call and [signal](https://en.wikipedia.org/wiki/Signal_(IPC)) system, thus it is not particularly fast.
 Just run the example and observe benchmark output.

 &ensp;&ensp;Other platform supports should be simple to implement, however they are not scheduled yet.
-For Cortex-A and other CPUs with a memory management unit ([MMU](https://en.wikipedia.org/wiki/Memory_management_unit)), use [RME](https://github.com/EDI-Systems/M7M01_Eukaron) _Real-Time Multi-Core Microkernel_ instead; RME supports some microcontrollers as well.
+For Cortex-A and other CPUs with a memory management unit ([MMU](https://en.wikipedia.org/wiki/Memory_management_unit)), use [RME](https://github.com/EDI-Systems/M7M01_Eukaron) Real-Time Multi-Core Microkernel instead; RME supports some microcontrollers as well.

 ### Compilation

-&ensp;&ensp;The **Makefile**, **Keil**, **CCS** and **MPLAB** projects for various microcontrollers are available in the **_Project_** folder.
+&ensp;&ensp;The **Makefile**, **Keil**, **CCS** and **MPLAB** projects for various microcontrollers are available in the **Project** folder.
 Refer to the readme files in each folder for specific instructions about how to run them.
 However, keep in mind that some examples may need vendor-specific libraries such as the STMicroelectronics HAL.
 Some additional drivers may be required too.
 These can be found in **[M0A00_Library](https://github.com/EDI-Systems/M0A00_Library)** repo.

 ### Running the Tests